Forests Our Lifeline

 • A haven for birds and insects that love high elevations

-3. Interdependence of Plants and Animals
+Interdependence of Plants and Animals

 Classification of Living Organisms on the Basis of Their Food Habits

-• Consumers: organisms that eat either plants or other animals These are divided into:
+• Consumers: organisms that eat either plants or other animals.
+These are divided into:

-• Secondary consumers: Carnivores which eat herbivores.
+• Secondary consumers: Carnivores that eat herbivores.

-• Tertiary consumers: top predators that consume secondary consumers.
+• Tertiary consumers: Top predators that consume secondary consumers.

 Dependence of Plants on Animals